 A cat’s paw pads are sensitive to hot and cold temperatures and can become dry and cracked in winter or summer.
 Moisturizing a cat’s paws will help to protect them from drying out.

 Petroleum jelly or olive oil are safe moisturizers.
 Don’t use anything that contains essential oils or any sort of medication.
 If in doubt, ask your vet for a safe moisturizer recommendation.

 Musher’s Secret offers excellent toe bean protection and is made from 100% natural waxes.
 It’s conveniently available on Amazon and you can see more details by following this link.

 Cat toe beans: the conclusion

 There’s no doubt in my mind, toe beans are one of the cutest parts of a cat’s anatomy.
-As well as being gorgeous, they serve a very important function for a cat and will benefit from extra care on your part.
+As well as being gorgeous, they serve very important functions for a cat and will benefit from extra care on your part.

-Keep an eye on its toe bean condition to keep your cat happy and active.
+Keep an eye on toe bean condition to keep your cat happy and active.